Selling Foreign Property: The Ultimate Guide for US Expats

 Next step: subtract the tax basis from the proceeds of the sale.
 If the resulting number is positive, it means you profited or generated a gain on the sale.
 Thus, you may owe the US capital gains tax.
 In this case, you would be taxed partly on the amount you earned on the sale and partly on the amount of depreciation you claimed on the home.
 This is called a “depreciation recapture.”

 If the number is negative, you did not make a profit.
-In that case, you would not owe any capital gains tax, because the sale resulted in a loss.
+In that case, you would not owe any capital gains tax because the sale resulted in a loss.
 Your loss may be deductible to offset other income you have on your tax return.

 Example 3: Selling another type of property

-There are of course other ways to own property aside from a primary residence or a rental property, such as a vacation home or an investment property.
+There are, of course, other ways to own property aside from a primary residence or a rental property, such as a vacation home or an investment property.

 If you own a property for more than one year, it was not your primary residence, and you did not rent it out, you could owe the long-term capital gains tax.
 This ranges from 0-20%.
 However, you are only eligible for a tax deduction when you sell the property for a loss and if it was considered a capital asset, not a personal use asset (e.g., a vacation home).